alwaystrueio/audit.nvim/README.md

 - Link notes to specific lines of code
 - Display visual indicators on lines with notes
 - Show relevant notes in a side panel when cursor is on a line with notes
+- Edit notes directly in the panel and save changes to the notes file

 ## Installation